JimmyKenMerchant/jimmy-codeviewer/README.txt

 b. '[codeview_byname theme="magazine" id="text" start="4"]some-thing(the post slug [name] of Article)[/codeview_byname]':
 Shows line No.4 in the text of the Article, the post slug is "some-thing" and assign each row ID as "text-(its linenumber)" and table class as "text" with magazine template.

-c. '[codeview_bytitle]' actually exist.
-But I highly recommend not to use this '[codeview_bytitle]' because post titles don't guarantee each unique naming.

 'theme="magazine"' in these shortcodes means making html tags with magazine template.
 For example, if you use magazine template, background-color of your text becomes transparent.
 Besides, if you use default template, the background-color becomes blue.